zurafuse/The-Amazing-Yosef/README.md

 * Open the game by visiting the demo [here](http://zurafuse.com/games/yosef/), or clone/download this repository and open index.html.
 * Use Arrow keys to move left or right.
 Use the UP arrow key to jump.
 Use the space bar to shoot.
 * Defeat enemies by shooting them.
 Don't let them touch you or your health will decrease.
 When you collide with a bad guy, the game is reset.
-* Defeating enemies increase your score.
+* Defeating enemies increases your score.